Jeanie MacPherson: Film career

-She made her film debut in 1908 with a short film, The Fatal Hour, directed by D. W. Griffith.
-For the next year, she acted in many controversial roles in which she portrayed ethnicities other than her own.
-MacPherson had dark hair, so she was often cast in Romani or Spanish roles.
+MacPherson made her film debut in the 1908 film The Fatal Hour, directed by D. W. Griffith.
+She acted in many controversial roles in which she portrayed characters of ethnicities other than her own; due to her dark hair, she was often cast in Gypsy or Spanish roles.
 From 1908 to 1917, she amassed 146 acting credits.
 She saw her time with Griffith as her "first glimmer of the possibilities in the new industry [and] from those days on [she had] seen a variety of attitudes toward the scriptwriters."

-After Griffith, she went to the Universal Company and became a leading lady.
-She got her first significant opportunity in 1913, when she wrote, directed, and starred in The Tarantula (1913).
-She played the role of a Spanish-Mexican girl, known as the tarantula, who would infatuate men, get bored with them, and kill them with a bite.
+After working with Griffith, MacPherson began working with the Universal Company, where she starred in more prominent roles.
+In 1913, she wrote, directed and starred in The Tarantula, about a Spanish-Mexican girl, known as the Tarantula, who seduced men before killing them.
 With this film, she became the youngest director in motion picture history.
-The Tarantula was her first and last experience as a director.
+The Tarantula is the only film she directed.

-She continued at the Universal Company for two years until her health caused her to break from the company.
-Upon her recovery, she found herself at Lasky Studios; however, she quickly sought out Cecil B. DeMille to see if she could act in his films.
-He told her, "I am not interested in star MacPherson, but I am in writer MacPherson"; from that point on, she focused on writing.
+MacPherson continued working for the Universal Company for two years, until her failing health caused her to leave.
+Upon her recovery, MacPherson began working for Lasky Studios; however, she quickly sought out Cecil B. DeMille to see if she could act in his films.
+He told her, "I am not interested in star MacPherson, but I am in writer MacPherson"; and from that point on, she focused on writing.

-DeMille and MacPherson formed one of the industry's most influential and long-lasting partnerships.
-She penned 30 of DeMille's next 34 films.
-Some of their most notable works are Rose of the Rancho (1914) with Bessie Barriscale, The Girl of the Golden West with Mabel Van Buren, The Cheat (1915) with Sessue Hayakawa, The Golden Chance (1915) with Wallace Reid, Joan the Woman (1916) with Geraldine Farrar, A Romance of the Redwoods (1917) with Mary Pickford, The Little American again with Pickford, and The Woman God Forgot (1917) again with Farrar.
+DeMille and MacPherson formed a partnership that some scholars consider to be one of the industry's most influential and long-lasting.
+MacPherson wrote the scripts for 30 of DeMille's next 34 films.
+Some of their most notable collaborations are Rose of the Rancho (1914) starring Bessie Barriscale, The Girl of the Golden West starring Mabel Van Buren, The Cheat (1915) starring Sessue Hayakawa, The Golden Chance (1915) starring Wallace Reid, Joan the Woman (1916) starring Geraldine Farrar, A Romance of the Redwoods (1917) with Mary Pickford, The Little American again starring Pickford, and The Woman God Forgot (1917) again starring Farrar.

 In 1921, MacPherson told a reporter, "I shall always be grateful for Mr. DeMille's assistance.
 He is a hard taskmaster, and he demands that a thing shall be perfect...
 It was hard, but it taught me that anything worth doing at all was worth doing perfectly."

-She believed that motion picture owed its psychology to D. W. Griffith and its dramatic picture scenario construction to DeMille.
-In 1927, she was one of the Academy of Motion Picture Arts and Sciences founding members.
+MacPherson believed that motion picture owed its psychology to D. W. Griffith and its dramatic picture scenario construction to DeMille.
+In 1927, she became a founding member of the Academy of Motion Picture Arts and Sciences.